jakubtomsu/dungeon-of-quake/doqm_format_spec.md

 attribute name | value          | note
 -------------- | -------------- | ----
 mapName        | `text`         | name of the map nextMapName    | `text`         | next map to load after this one is finished.
-Needs to include the `.doqm` extension.
+Needs to include the `.dqm` extension.
 Subfolders are ok. startPlayerDir | `xy decimal`   | which direction should the player be looking when the game starts skyColor       | `rgb decimal`  | color of the sky and fog fogStrength    | `decimal`      | strength/attenuation of fog